uniMIND Symposium: Metamorphosis in psychedelic science

 About the uniMIND Symposium

-- Engaging presentations: Six talks from brilliant early-career researchers across diverse disciplines.
+• Engaging presentations: Talks from brilliant early-career researchers across diverse disciplines.

-- Expert insights: Four keynote speeches by senior researchers and clinicians in psychedelic science.
+• Expert insights: Keynote speeches by senior researchers and clinicians in the field of psychedelic science.

-- Interactive learning: A Problem-Based Learning phase exploring metamorphosis in psychedelic research, therapy, and culture.
+• Interactive learning: A Problem-Based Learning phase exploring metamorphosis in psychedelic research, therapy, and culture. (find details below)

-- Social dinner: A separate-signup evening event for relaxed discussions and connections.
+• Social dinner: A separate-signup evening event for relaxed discussions and connections.
+All ticketholders receive are invited to join for this evening-networking event.

 Participate in discussions that explore the transformative potential of psychedelics.
 Whether you're academically inclined or a curious observer, the symposium provides meaningful insights and fosters informed dialogue.